wiggitywhitney/vibe_practice/docs/journal/engineering-journal.md

 - If continuing with existing plans, review `docs/STATISTICS_REFACTOR_PLAN.md` or the spider component plan.
 - Review the spider-component-plan.md document for detailed requirements and next implementation chunks
 - Plan for further UI/UX improvements and additional component integration
+- **Tomorrow's Plan:** Use `spider-component-plan.md` as input for Taskmaster to generate a PRD and corresponding tasks.
+Then, begin implementing the generated tasks for the spider component.

 ## 2025-05-11